videosdk-live/videosdk-docs/react_native_docs_versioned_docs/version-0.0.x/guide/video-and-audio-calling-api-sdk/recording-and-live-streaming/interactive-livestream.md

 <img src='https://cdn.videosdk.live/website-resources/docs-resources/mobile_hls.png' />
 </center>

+​
 VideoSDK also allows you to configure the interactive livestream layouts in numerous ways like by simply setting different prebuilt layouts in the configuration or by providing your own custom template to do the livestream according to your layout choice.
+​

-This guide will provide an overview of how to implement start and stop Livestreaming.
+This guide will provide an overview of how to implement start and stop Interactive live streaming (HLS).
+​

 ### `startHls()`

 `startHls()` can be used to start a interactive livestream of the meeting which can be accessed from the `useMeeting` hook.
 This method accepts one parameter:

-- `config (optional)`: This parameter will define how the livestream layout should look like.
+- `config (optional)`: This parameter will define how the interactive livestream layout should look like.
+  ​
   ```js
   const config = {
     // highlight-next-line